Key takeaways

 6. Pair with a rotating bonus category card

-If you do a fair bit of cooking at home, you’ll probably benefit from a credit card that rewards grocery purchases.
-One of the best credit cards for groceries is the Blue Cash Everyday® Card from American Express, which awards cardholders 3 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent) for no annual fee.
-It also offers 3 percent back at U.S. gas stations and on U.S. online retail purchases (with the same $6,000 in purchases limit per category).
+• If you do a fair bit of cooking at home, you’ll probably benefit from a credit card that rewards grocery purchases.
+One of the best credit cards for groceries is the Blue Cash Everyday® Card from American Express, which awards cardholders 3 percent cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent) for no annual fee.
+It also offers 3 percent back at U.S. gas stations and on U.S. online retail purchases (with the same $6,000 limit per category).
 With such practical bonus categories, the Blue Cash Everyday is a favorite of families and bargain-seekers alike.

-If you spend a lot on dining and entertainment, you could consider the Capital One Savor Cash Rewards Credit Card* due to its 4 percent cash back rate on those purchases (as well as select streaming services).
+• If you spend a lot on dining and entertainment, you could consider the Capital One Savor Cash Rewards Credit Card* due to its 4 percent cash back rate on those purchases (as well as on select streaming services).

-Another one of the best credit cards for restaurants is the Citi Custom Cash℠ Card, which offers 5 percent cash back on your top eligible spending category (up to $500 per billing cycle, then 1 percent).
+Another of the best credit cards for restaurants is the Citi Custom Cash® Card, which offers 5 percent cash back on your top eligible spending category (up to $500 per billing cycle, then 1 percent).
 One of those categories is restaurants, so foodies would do well to make this their go-to dining card.

 There are many options to consider, all of which have different features and earning rates.
 Make sure to compare all the best cash back credit cards on the market today if your goal is to find a few cards to pair together for optimal rewards.